akshayamishra/website/content/home/about.md

   title = "Education"

 [[education.courses]]
-  course = "PhD in Artificial Intelligence" institution = "Stanford University" year = 2012
+  course = "PhD in Pattern analysis and machine intelligence" institution = "University of Waterloo" year = 2010

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "M.Tech in automation and computer vision" institution = "Indian Institute of Technology, Kharagpur, India" year = 2004

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "B.E in Electrical Engineering"
+  institution = "University College of Engineering, Burla, India" year = 2002

 +++

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
-Etiam iaculis libero hendrerit ipsum tempus accumsan.
-Praesent ex justo, aliquam bibendum nulla in, vehicula rhoncus massa.
-Fusce gravida mattis tellus vel commodo.
-Etiam molestie non ligula ac venenatis.
-Integer semper diam at fringilla dapibus.
-Nunc tincidunt lacinia nisi, sed blandit purus fermentum vel.
-Morbi tempus dolor dolor.
-Phasellus scelerisque est elit, et porttitor mauris faucibus sit amet.
-Phasellus sollicitudin bibendum sem eu blandit.
-Curabitur congue felis eu velit faucibus porta.
-Curabitur a pharetra diam.
+Akshaya Mishra is a Principal Research Scientist at Miovision Technologies Inc. and an Assistant Adjunct Professor at the Department of Systems Design Engineering, University of Waterloo, Waterloo, Canada.
+He received his M.Tech from Indian Institute of Technology, Kharagpur India and Ph.D. degree from the University of Waterloo, Canada, all with honours.
+His research interests include machine learning, video analytics and surveillance, image processing, and 2D/3D segmentation.
+He has published 50 international conference and journal papers and he has four patents pending in machine learning and video analytics research areas.
+His publication record can be found at the following address: